xiaenhua/CandiSSR/README.md

 &emsp;&ensp;3\) !!!!Very important!!!! </br>
-&emsp;&emsp;&ensp;One species or individual must be selected as reference;</br> &emsp;&emsp;&ensp;Meanwhile, its species name must be set with "Ref" in the first column.</br>
+&emsp;&emsp;&ensp;One species or individual must be selected as reference;</br> &emsp;&emsp;&ensp;Meanwhile, its species name must be set as "Ref" in the first column.</br>

 <b>Example</b> </br>
 &emsp;&ensp;#Name &emsp;&ensp; Path_to_data_files</br>